Teloah/lsp-vs-isp/README.md

 ![Liskov Substitution Principle violation](http://yuml.me/c3310b60)

-The only thing that I would add to this example would be a client, cause raising an exception or doing nothing in `TPenguin.Fly` is not inherently wrong, it's bad only because it breaks its clients — objects who make calls to `IBird.Fly` and expect some outcome from this call.
+It would be good to add a client to this example, cause raising an exception or doing nothing in `TPenguin.Fly` is not inherently wrong, it violates LSP only **if** it breaks its clients — other objects who make calls to `IBird.Fly`.

 Uncle Bob in his article writes:
 >A model, viewed in isolation, can not be meaningfully validated.
 The validity of a model can only be expressed in terms of its clients.